flame-engine/flame/doc/flame/inputs/gesture-input.md

 ### MouseMovement on the component level

-To recieve mouse movement/hover events in components, use the `HasCursorHandlerComponents` mixin on any `Game` sub class first, and remove the `MouseMovementDetector` mixin (if present).
+To receive mouse movement/hover events in components, use the `HasCursorHandlerComponents` mixin on any `Game` sub class first, and remove the `MouseMovementDetector` mixin (if present).

 Then, use the `CursorHandler` mixin on any `Component` sub class.